-This section summarizes the roles and responsibilities within DHS for managing the PSGP, the overall timetable for the FY07 program, and core process and priorities that will be used to assess applications under the FY07 PSGP.
-The next section provides detailed information about specific application requirements and the process for submission of applications.
+This section includes three topic areas: the roles and responsibilities within DHS for managing the PSGP; the overall timetable for the FY 2008 program; and core process and priorities for assessing grant applications.

 A. PSGP Program Management: Roles and Responsibilities at DHS.